MetOffice/cmip6-dreq-interface/djq/doc/Python-interface.md

 2. a set of `CMORvar` IDs.

 It should return suitable structure to be converted into JSON.

+The elements of the structures that it returns should be `dict`s (or a compatible type) with entries for `'label'`: these are used for sorting them.
+Things will blow up if the `x['label']` doesn't work for each element.
+They also need to be something that the standard Python JSON interface knows how to turn into JSON.

 `validate_jsonify_implementation(impl)` does basic sanity checking on an implementation.
 Again this is called by the system before the